 Suboxone is a combination of buprenorphine and Naloxone.
 Both these ingredients work together to reduce opioid dependency by reducing frequent cravings.

 Methadone works by helping you manage opioid withdrawal symptoms.
 However, there are now some mixed reviews about the use of this medication in maintenance phases.
 Many clinicians do not prescribe this medication now.

 Naltrexone is used for both alcohol and opioid use disorders.
 It curbs cravings and controls the feeling of euphoria associated with Morphine abuse.

 Naloxone or Narcan is used in cases of emergency opioid overdose.
 It is available in spray form, and anyone with some training can administer it.

 Want to learn more about Naloxone?
 Our Naloxone vs. Naltrexone blog highlights significant differences and how these drugs can help you overcome opioid addiction.

 ChoicePoint Morphine Detoxification Program

 ChoicePoint is committed to helping people reclaim their life from addiction.
 Licensed doctors and clinicians lead our Morphine detox program.
 We have a holistic and result-oriented approach to help to initiate and maintain sobriety.

 FACT 6: Morphine Addiction Treatment Requires Medical Assistance

 If you know someone struggling with addiction, you can not expect them just to quit.
-You need to understand that addictive substances make changes in the brain by stimulating the brain to develop a dependence on the drugs.
+You need to understand that addictive substances change the brain by stimulating the brain to develop a dependence on drugs.